 (b) for the verification, re-verification, certification or re-certification of particular classes of measuring instruments to have effect for an indefinite period.

-(2) The references in subsection (1)(b) to “re-verification” and “re-certification” are to a re-verification or re-certification that is in fact carried out even though under regulations referred to in that subsection the verification or certification of the measuring instrument concerned had effect for an indefinite period.
+(2) The references in subsection (1)(b) to re-verification and re-certification are to a re-verification or re-certification that is in fact carried out even though under regulations referred to in that subsection the verification or certification of the measuring instrument concerned had effect for an indefinite period.

 (3) The regulations may provide for different periods in respect of measuring instruments that are in use in different areas of the State.